 The story of the Christian Mountain Centre began in 1964.

-Mike Perrin, a Baptist Minister, was the minister of a church in Suffolk, when he and his wife Elaine heard the call from God to move to the mountains of Snowdonia and set up The Christian Mountain Centre.
+Mike Perrin, a Baptist Minister, was the minister of a church in Suffolk, when he and his wife Elaine heard the call from God to move to the mountains of Eryri and set up The Christian Mountain Centre.
 His passion for the mountains and desire to share this with others, combined with his ministry and faith, led him and his family on a venture that laid the foundations of a thriving Christian Outdoor Centre which continues to fulfil the very same vision and mission today.

 Below is a summary through the years of The Christian Mountain Centre, from when it began to where it is now.